 The internationally renowned artist Sean Scully (*1945) is known above all for his abstract, expressively painted works.
 The artist creates large-format paintings with an intense application of color and rough brushstrokes; he often has checkered or striped patterns emerge, thus reproducing the aesthetic of geometric minimalism.
-In the planned exhibition at the Albertina, Sean Scully: Eleuthera, Sean Scully and his art will be shown from a much more private side.
+In the exhibition at the Albertina, Sean Scully: Eleuthera, Sean Scully and his art will be shown from a much more private side.
 At the center of the exhibition is the “Eleuthera” series from the years 2016–17, in which Scully examines a very familiar topic.
 The series consists of twenty-five large-format oil paintings depicting Oisín, the artist’s seven-year-old son, playing on the beach of Eleuthera, an island in the Bahamas.
 The accompanying publication presents this new group of works for the first time.

 Please notice: The book will be published in June 2019.
 You can already pre-order it.